aggiemakerspace/github-training/module-0/README.md

 ## Module 0

 ### Introduction

 Welcome to the Aggie Makerspace course on source control for software development!
 This course is designed to introduce university students to the power of collaborative, distributed source control through git and GitHub.
 The purpose of this module is to prepare your machine to use git and familiarize you with git and GitHub terminology.

+### Course Content

+This module can be experienced in one of two ways:
+  1. YouTube video available here
+  2. Full text of the video is available below